 Think of the executive summary as an advance organizer for the reader.
 Above all else, it must be clear and concise.
 But it also has to entice the reader to read the rest of the business plan.

-Because it is an overview of the entire plan, it is common to write the executive summary last (and, as you'll see later on, writing it last can make it much easier.)
+Because it is an overview of the entire plan, it is common to write the executive summary last (and writing it last can make it much easier).

 What Information Goes in an Executive Summary?